 Study of non-Western and Western music from the ancient period to contemporary.
 Each course presents music in relation to the social and cultural background of the periods.
 Every year.
+Prerequisite: MU 225 or consent of instructor.

 MU 331/332 Counterpoint I/II (2 each)